 Our article, How To Pass Your PPR Exam, delves into some of the most common mistakes test takers make so that you can learn what to watch out for when it’s your turn.

 At ECAP, we know the importance of preparing for this test, which is why we offer practice tests, videos and online and in-person courses to help our interns prepare.

 Navigating what you are supposed to do and when in order to obtain your teaching license can be an overwhelming experience.
 The timeline itself can be difficult to understand, especially considering it has undergone several changes this year alone.

-Enlisting the help of a high-quality alternative teacher certification program that can navigate these evolving timelines and requirements, and has your best interest in mind will help secure your future as a teacher.
+Enlisting the help of an experienced alternative teacher certification program that can navigate these evolving timelines and requirements, and has your best interest in mind, will help secure your future as a teacher.
 Our job is to put you in the classroom with the tools you need to be successful.

 Micah is the Director of Curriculum & Technology.
 He holds a Bachelor of Arts in British Literature, from the University of North Texas and a Master of Arts in Teaching, from Louisiana College.
 In his previous career, Micah served for 14 years as a banker and bank manager.
 For the majority of this period, Micah managed the Downtown Fort Worth location of Frost Bank.

 In 2005, Micah finally surrendered to his true calling to be an educator.
 After a brief, but fulfilling term teaching high school English at Flower Mound High School in Lewisville ISD, Micah went to work for the family business, training teachers.

 7166 Baker Blvd., Suite B · Richland Hills, Texas 76118 Phone 817-284-7731 | Fax 817-284-3396